Brandon-Thomas-Hendrickson/BIOL307_Lab1/README.md

-# Lab 1 - R Shiny Ecological Data Analysis App
+# Lab 1 - Vegetation Surveys

-Welcome to BIOL 307 Field Technique, Lab 1.
+Welcome to BIOL 307 Field Technique, Lab 1: Vegetation Survey.
 We will be uploading and analyziing the data you collected from ULLEC.
 You will generate a report with statistical analyses and figures included.
 THIS IS A TEMPLATE, not your final report.
 You need to include a written methods, results, and discussion section yourself.
 Use the generated report as a guide, but you will need to turn in a unique report that you produce.

-## Features

-1. **CSV Upload with Validation**: Upload CSV files with required columns (`transect`, `quadrat`, `percent_cover`, `richness`) THESE COLUMN NAMES ARE NEEDED OR THE ANALYSES WON'T WORK.
-2. **Summary Statistics**: Interactive summary table showing average percent cover and richness by transect.
-These numbers should be included in your report.
-3. **Boxplot Visualization**: ggplot2 boxplot showing percent cover distribution by transect.
-You can save this plot by selecting save at the top right corner of the graphic.
-4. **Linear Mixed Model**: Statistical analysis with richness vs percent cover, accounting for transect random effects.
-The linear mixed model is a combination of fixed effects (richness) and random effects (transect).
-We use a 2-way ANOVA to determine significance of the fixed effects.
-5. **Automated Figure Legends**: Professional figure captions for all outputs.
-Please add more information to the suggested figure legends.
-6. **R Code Display**: Shows the exact R code used for each analysis (educational feature).
-THIS IS FOR YOUR EDUCATION.
-PLEASE REVIEW THE CODE BY ASKING GOOGLE, CHATGPT, OR ASK ME.
-7. **HTML Report Generation**: Creates comprehensive HTML reports with proper citations and detailed methods.
-THIS IS A TEMPLATE!

 ## System Requirements